 Outrageous.
 What did I tell you?
 We haven't even converted this guy yet, and already we are telling him that he has to go recruiting for us.

-And then we use a little shame and guilt induction to manipulate his mind: "Place other people's welfare ahead of your own, you selfish slob, and go recruit some more members for our 'little fellowship'."
+And then the recruiter uses a little shaming and guilt induction to manipulate the prospect's mind: "Place other people's welfare ahead of your own, you selfish slob, and go recruit some more members for our 'little fellowship'."

-And we also use some fear-mongering at the same time:
+And he also uses some fear-mongering at the same time:

-Note the cute double-bind: Even if you claim that you are recruiting for A.A. because you are placing the welfare of others ahead of your own, you are still out there recruiting because you are really trying to save your own life (probably a lot more than theirs).
+Notice the cute double-bind: Even if the recruiter claims that he is recruiting for A.A. because he is placing the welfare of other people ahead of his own, he is still out there recruiting because he is really trying to save his own life (probably a lot more than theirs).
 Indeed, it's nearly impossible to not be extremely interested in your own welfare when we are talking about who will die.
-So you should then feel guilty for being so selfish.
+So you should then feel guilty about being so selfish.